Flu and RSV resources:

-ECE sites should have a EMP in place prior to identifying a COVID-19 positive case.
+ECE sites should have an EMP in place prior to identifying a COVID-19 positive case.
 Designate a person to be familiar with COVID-19 safety protocols.

-Any case of COVID-19 (child or staff) in an ECE setting must be reported to the local Community Care Licensing Division Child Care Offices.
+A cluster of 3 or more cases of COVID-19 (child or staff) in an ECE setting must also be reported to the local Community Care Licensing Division Child Care Offices.